 We're going to set up tracking for this search box.

 So now that we know what we want to track, let's set it up in Nocodelytics.

-Now let's go to the dashboard in Nocodelytics and add a new "Searches" metric.
+Now let's go to the dashboard in Nocodelytics, select "New metric" and add pick the "Searches" option from the dropdown.
 We'll need the class of the form we want to track.